-The multi-family use is newwas allowed prior to the neighborhood, but aszoning update of 2001.
+The multi-family use was allowed prior to the zoning update of 2001.
 As it is a residential use, it is only marginally different from the single-family and two-family (duplex) residential uses already existing in the neighborhood.
 Additionally, there are at least three multi-family buildings, albeit with different architecture, within a couple blocks.
 The density of the multi-family use is somewhat greater than the surrounding mix of single-family residences and duplexes.
-However, since the project will consist of a single existing schoolhouse building and four new single- or two-family homes, and because it is limited in scope (the schoolhouse proposed on an approximate 2/3-acre lot and the single- or two-family homes on lots > $\frac{87}{2000}$ sf as required in existing zoning), there is no expected significant impact on community character.
+However, since the project will consist of a single existing schoolhouse building and four new single- or two-family homes, and because it is limited in scope (the schoolhouse proposed on an approximate 2/3-acre lot and the single- or two-family homes on lots >7,000 sf) there is no expected significant impact on community character.

-The Village is aiming to provide for varied housing types, including offering smaller and more modest homes and multi-family units that can be utilized by smaller family units.17 Considering this is one of the few vacant properties in the Village, especially within a short walk to the central commercial area, the project is consistent with the Village's residential needs, and the Comprehensive Plan update is expected to take more steps to implement these policies.
+The Village is aiming to provide for varied housing types, including offering smaller and more modest homes and multi-family units that can be utilized by smaller family units.
+16 Considering this is one of the few vacant properties in the Village, especially within a short walk to the central commercial area, the project is consistent with the Village's residential needs, and the Comprehensive Plan update is expected to take more steps to implement these policies.